Which of the 3 Generic Strategies Is Best For My Business?

 What is Competitive Advantage?

-In business, the term competitive advantage refers to a company's ability to provide products or services that are more valuable than those of its competitors.
+The term competitive advantage refers to a company's ability to provide products or services that are more valuable than those of its competitors.

 For example, if a company has a competitive advantage in its pricing model, it will charge less for its products than its competitors because it is able to produce them at a lower cost.
 The company then uses that lower price as a way of attracting customers and increasing sales volume.